 History of Westwood Lodge Ilkley Moor

-The early part of the Second World War saw refugees living here and from 1943, Westwood was a place of recuperation, owned by the Leeds & District Workpeople’s Hospital Fund (which still exists today).
+The early part of the Second World War saw refugees living here and from 1943, Westwood was a place of recuperation, owned by the Leeds & District Workpeople’s Hospital Fund.
 Members would stay at Westwood to enjoy good food, fresh air and coach trips out following illness or accidents at work.

 In 1956 Westwood Lodge became a key part of the West Riding College of Housecraft – known locally as The Pud School.
 Students learned their domestic science and homebuilding skills.
 This became part of Ilkley College of Further Education in the 1960’s and boys were admitted from around 1966.
 In 1989 Westwood was transferred to Bradford Council ownership, renamed The Glenmoor Centre and used as a training and conference centre.
 It was during this era that Tim came, stayed on several occasions with management groups and got to know the place well.